-2.5.1 Classification and Compensation
+2.5.2 Classification and Compensation

-Salary maximums and salary increases for categories of employment are established through the UCA Personal Services Appropriations Act, and actions of the UCA Board of Trustees..
+Salary maximums and salary increases for categories of employment are established through the UCA Personal Services Appropriations Act, actions of the UCA Board of Trustees and through the State Uniform Classification and Compensation Act.
 For non-classified positions, maximum salaries are defined in the UCA Personal Services Appropriations Act.
+For classified positions, entry rates, annual salary increase amounts, promotion increases and demotion decreases are specified by the Arkansas Department of Higher Education and the governor.